kvong/ProgrammingChallenges/AlgorithmicThinking/3.DynamicProgramming/README.md

 The main take away here is to arrive at a base solution where the truth is definite.
 This is usually a property of the given problem.
 This will be a vital part in our Dynamic Programming solution.

 ### 2. Come up with a Recursive Solution
 With a base case established, we can move forward with finding a recursive solution.
 It can be difficult because we are offsetting the problem to the solution to the next subproblem.
-A useful tip to prove the correctness of a recursive solution is to try to prove it using induction with the base case being our optimal solution above.
+A useful tip to prove the correctness of a recursive solution is to try to prove it using induction with the base case being our principal optimal solution (inarguably true).
 For example, if we are trying to solve *f(x)* but *f(x)* depends on the solution of *f(x-1)*.
-This is find, we'll simply keep on subtracting *x* until we reach the termination condition we established while finding the Optimal Solution.
-From there, everything will unravel itself and we'll be able to solve the whole problem.
+This is fine, we'll simply keep on subtracting *x* until we reach the termination condition.
+From there, everything will unravel itself and we'll be able to solve the problem as a whole.

 ### 3. Implement Memoization on top of Recursive Solution
 Although we had established a recursive solution, another problem we'll see is that recursive solutions has a lot of overlaps.
 To solve the overlapping subproblems of recursion, we'll implement a lookup table.
 For example, once we are done with solving a subproblem, we'll store it so that the next time we face this problem again, we'll use the memo table for a quick lookup.